whoisxmlapi/whoisxmlapi.github.io/brand-alert.md

-Here you'll find short examples of using [www.whoisxmlapi.com](https://www.whoisxmlapi.com/) Hosted Brand Alert Web API implemented in multiple languages.
+Here you'll find short examples of using [brand-alert-api.whoisxmlapi.com](https://brand-alert-api.whoisxmlapi.com/) Hosted Brand Alert API implemented in multiple languages.

 You can view more sample code, incl. dealing with the API's response formats,